 What's a Spider-Web

 The elegant and sophisticated webs designed by spiders are generically known as spider webs.
-These are created by the orb-web producing Araneidae, Nephilidae, and Tetragnathidae families, among others.
-Spider webs, just like cobwebs are created from a proteinaceous fluid emitted by specialized glands called spinnerets located at the abdominal tips of spiders.
-The material that they are made up of is known as spider silk.
+These are created by orb-web-producing families like Araneidae, Nephilidae, and Tetragnathidae, among others.
+Spider webs (just like cobwebs) are created from a proteinaceous fluid emitted by specialized glands called spinnerets located at the abdominal tips of spiders.
+The material they are made of is known as spider silk.

 Specialized Glands

 There are seven types of specialized glands that create seven different types of spider silk.
-Each one of the silk types is devoted to a specific part of a web or is used for a special purpose other than web building.
-The two most important types of silk are viscid silk (wet, elastic, and sticky – designed to form the outer spirals of a web and to catch prey) and dragline silk (tough and dry, it forms the radiating arms of the web that provide structural stability).
+Each type is used for a specific part of a web, or for a special purpose besides web building.
+The two most important types are viscid silk (wet, elastic, and sticky, used to form the outer spirals of a web and catch prey) and dragline silk, which is tough and dry and forms the radiating arms that give the web its strength.

 Types of Webs

-Depending on the species, the spiders are variously known to have one, three or four types of glands.
-The spider’s web can be broadly classified into four types, other than the common cobwebs and sheet webs.
-They are:
+Depending on the species, spiders are known to have one, three or four types of glands.
+The spider's web can be broadly grouped into four types, other than the common cobwebs and sheet webs:

-- Tubular Webs: Build by spiders like the Segestria florentina
+- Tubular Webs: built by spiders like Segestria florentina

-There are different types of spider silk, which serve different purposes like:
+There are different types of spider silk, and each serves a different purpose:

 - Building the spokes of the web

-- Wrapping and packing fresh caught prey for later consumption
+- Wrapping and packing freshly caught prey for later consumption

 - Protecting an offspring